bbauska/Anti-Project-2025/README.md

 should be transferred to work in Immigration and Customs Enforcement field offices where they would continue to be the ‘boots on the ground’ to follow up on threat reports throughout the country and liaise with local law enforcement for visits by protectees.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]
+[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>TSA</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Project 2025 recommended making TSA’s workforce deunionize immediately until it is privatized.
+<p>Project 2025 recommended making TSA’s workforce deunionize immediately until it is privatized.
 “The TSA model is costly and unwisely makes TSA both the regulator and the regulated organization responsible for screening operations.
 As part of an effort to shrink federal bureaucracies and bring private-sector know-how to government programs, TSA is ripe for reform.
 The U.S. should look to the Canadian and European private models of providing aviation screening manpower to lower TSA costs while maintaining security.
 Until it is privatized, TSA should be treated as a national security provider, and its workforce should be deunionized immediately.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]
+[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Civil Rights and Civil Liberties</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Project 2025 recommended the DHS Civil Rights and Civil Liberties Officer be focused on EEO compliance and civil liberties.
+<p>Project 2025 recommended the DHS Civil Rights and Civil Liberties Officer be focused on EEO
+compliance and civil liberties.
 “The CRCL Officer should focus on equal employment opportunity (EEO) compliance and the civil liberties function and investigate matters only within Headquarters or support components.
 Operational components’ civil liberties officers should investigate incidents regarding their own agencies.
 The CRCL Officer should ensure that all civil liberties or civil rights complaints are sent to the Office of Inspector General (OIG) for review.
 If the OIG chooses not to investigate, the CRCL Officer should only provide supportive information on possible courses of action for complainants.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]
+[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>January 6th</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Project 2025 highlighted an incident in which a pipe bomb was found outside the DNC while Kamala Harris was in the building on January 6th, calling it a “security failure.”
+<p>Project 2025 highlighted an incident in which a pipe bomb was found outside the DNC while
+Kamala Harris was in the building on January 6th, calling it a “security failure.”
 “The U.S. Secret Service must be the world’s best protective agency.
 Currently, the agency is distracted by its dual mission of protection and financial investigations.
 The result has been a long series of high-profile